mosaicml/composer/docs/source/trainer/checkpointing.rst

 Checkpoints can also be saved to and loaded from your object store of choice (e.g. AWS S3 or Google Cloud Storage).
 Writing checkpoints to an object store is a two-step process.
-The checkpoints are first written to the local filesystem, and then the :class:`.ObjectStoreLogger` logger will upload checkpoints to the specified object store.
+The checkpoints are first written to the local filesystem, and then the :class:`.RemoteUploaderDownloader` logger will upload checkpoints to the specified object store.

-Behind the scenes, the :class:`.ObjectStoreLogger` uses :doc:`Apache Libcloud <libcloud:storage/index>`.
+Behind the scenes, the :class:`.RemoteUploaderDownloader` uses :doc:`Apache Libcloud <libcloud:storage/index>`.

 .. testcode::
     :skipif: not _LIBCLOUD_INSTALLED

-    from composer.loggers import ObjectStoreLogger
+    from composer.loggers import RemoteUploaderDownloader
     from composer.utils import LibcloudObjectStore

-    object_store_logger = ObjectStoreLogger(
+    remote_uploader_downloader = RemoteUploaderDownloader(
         object_store_cls=LibcloudObjectStore,
         object_store_kwargs={
             "provider": "s3",  # The Apache Libcloud provider name